awslabs/amazon-quicksight-embedding-sdk/README.md

 1. Make sure the URL you provide in options is not encoded.
 You should avoid using an encoded URL because it breaks the authcode in the URL by changing it.
 Also, check that the URL sent in the response from the server side is not encoded.
 2. The URL only works if it used with the authcode it came with.
 The URL and authcode need to be used together.
 They expire after five minutes, so it's worth checking that you're not troubleshooting an expired combination of URL and authcode.
 2. Some browsers (e.g. mobile safari) have default setting to "Always Block Cookies".
 Change the setting to either "Allow form Websites I Visit" or "Always Allow".
+3. Q search bar troubleshooting:
+    * Shifting page contents in unwanted way - try giving the embedding container and the iframe class a style with position absolute.
+    * Clicking on some parts of your application does not close the Q search bar - use the `expandCallback` and `collapseCallback` to create a backdrop/element on the page that's always clickable so that the document listener can properly close the search bar.

 ## Example